JimmyCollins/go-reputation-server/simple-web-server/README.md

 # Simple Reputation Server

 A simple web server used as an exercise in learning Go.
-Currently it just uses the VirusTotal API to look up details about a given SHA256 hash.
+Currently it just uses the VirusTotal API to look up the MD5 of a given SHA256 hash.
 Note that you need a valid API key for the VirusTotal API added in handlers.go - you can sign-up for VirusTotal for free.

 ### Dependencies